TWP Writing Studio

 Specialized Help for Undergraduate ESL Writers

 International Conversation Cafe: Join us on Thursday afternoons from September 8 through November 17 in the Bryan Center's Griffith Board Room, 12:30 - 1:30pm.
 Come talk about world events, local culture, and more with people from around the world.
 Click here for more information.

-To schedule an appointment with the Embedded Writing Consultant (EWC) assigned to your Writing 101 class, click here.
-If you are an EWC or EWC Faculty and want to view the administrative calendar, click here.
+To schedule an appointment with the Embedded Writing Consultant (EWC) assigned to your Writing 101 or W-coded class, click here.

 To learn more about the EWC experience, see this student-produced video, "Reflecting Back, Looking Forward: How To Gain the Most From Your Writing Center Experience."